An integrated multi-THz tunable linear isolator based on electro-optic non-reciprocal strong coupling: Results

 While the EO stimulus on this device has an overall traveling wave characteristic, the propagating momentum is generated only synthetically.
 We confirm this using a RF S\textsubscript{11} reflection measurement at the stimulus electrodes (Supplementary Data Figure~\ref{S11}) which confirms their uniformly high reflection and open circuit (capacitive) behavior \cite{orsel_electro-optic_2023}.
 The residual loss arises from propagation in the measurement cables.
-For the specific experiment in Fig.~\ref{fig3}, the bench-top signal generator power was set at 28 dBm (630 mW), and the RF S\textsubscript{11} measurement at 4.8 GHz informs us of a fundamental upper limit of only 12.9 mW (11.09 dBm) power consumed by the device.
-With improved RF design and a custom source, the power consumption can be reduced significantly.
+For the specific experiment in Fig.~\ref{fig3}, the bench-top signal generator power was set at 28 dBm (630 mW).
+Since the load at the device is a capacitor (i.e. open circuit), and since the source, cable, and RF probe impedances are all 50 ohms, this corresponds to a sinusoidal voltage on each electrode having amplitude $V_\textrm{RF} = 2 \times \sqrt{2 \cdot 50 \cdot P_{drive}} = 15.88$ V \mbox{\cite{orsel_electro-optic_2023}}.
+The RF S\textsubscript{11} measurement at 4.8 GHz informs us of a fundamental upper limit of only 12.9 mW (11.09 dBm) power consumed by the device.
+With improved RF design (e.g. impedance matching circuits if using external signal generators) or a custom RF voltage generator on-chip, the power consumption could be reduced significantly.
 Thus, essentially all of the signal generator voltage (15.88 V) appears directly on the stimulus electrodes due to the open circuit.

 \textbf{Sideband analysis --} During experiments we also monitored the anti-Stokes and Stokes sidebands since they are a concern in non-reciprocal devices that use strong spatio-temporal modulation~\cite{doerr_optical_2011,doerr_silicon_2014,yu_integrated_2023, gao_thin-film_2024}.
 Fig.~\ref{fig4}a presents measurements of the first-order sidebands as a function of optical detuning $\Delta$, under the operational conditions of Fig.~\ref{fig3}c.
-Naturally, the sideband generation in the forward (phase-matched) direction is shaped by the optical DoS as modified by the p-ATS.
-In the limit of very strong coupling, the p-ATS dressed states will be fully resolved \cite{kim_complete_2017}, and at $\Delta=0$ the optical DoS will reach zero causing the forward direction first-order sideband to be eliminated.
+Naturally, the sideband generation in the forward (phase-matched) direction is shaped by the optical DoS as modified by the mode splitting.
+In the limit of very strong coupling, the hybrid states will be fully resolved \cite{kim_complete_2017}, and at $\Delta=0$ the optical DoS will reach zero causing the forward direction first-order sideband to be eliminated.
 In the backward (not phase-matched) direction the sidebands are significantly smaller.